cwricklee/stock-portfolio-tracker/README.md

 GOOGLEFINANCE might not work when retriving stock quotes due to various reasons.

 Because of all these reasons, I have to look for an alternative.
 After checking various solutions on the Internet without very satisfactory results, I decided to create a solution myself.
-I find that **IMPORTXML** is a viable solution for this situation and apparently quotes from **The Wall Street Journal** is quite comprehensive and up to date.
+I find that using **IMPORTXML** is a viable solution for this situation and apparently stock quotes from **The Wall Street Journal** is quite comprehensive and up to date.

 ---